 “A Priority for Me?”

 The exact interpretation of “priority” requires knowing (1) whether this is assessing the past or anticipating the future, and (2) who the respondents are assessing: someone else, or themselves and their own organization.
 Much of the following has to do with the two-dimensional priority space, where the vertical axis is the priority and the horizontal axis is the explicit rating.
-Note: there 20+ different kinds of ratings scale you can use in an AnswerCloud, for more detail please see this help doc.
+Note: there are 20+ different kinds of ratings scale you can use in an AnswerCloud, for more detail please see this help page.

 Case 1.
 One of the most common examples is for customer satisfaction.
 For example, you just conducted an internal audit of your risk management division.
 You want to ask about the operational aspect of your IA process, how the auditors did as a business partner and advisor, … Or, you manage a long-term supply chain partnership, there was a lot of changes implemented in Q4, now you need to know what’s working, what’s not, … All of these settings are people assessing someone else about something that has happened.
 In these cases, the priorities discovered by AnswerCloud tell “this matters most to the customer”.
 Assuming that you really want to serve them, what matters to them matters to you.
 Thereby, the priority dimension of theirs is the same as yours.
 This is what we call “A Priority for Me”.
 “Me” being the service provider.